Skip to main content

 Every time you're angry about hateful speech you are signalling obedience to the tribe.
 And the signal says, "I submit my freedom to you, the tribe.
 You to me are everything" as Hot Chocolate once sung to us.

-There is no known way physically and scientifically that even someone being hateful to you can force you to respond with anger.
-The anger was entirely a choice that you made.
-And every time it is a bad choice.
+There is no known way physically and scientifically in this universe that someone being hateful to you can force you to respond with anger.
+No one has that power over you.
+The anger was entirely a choice that you made and the action from your anger was fully initiated by you, for the benefit of the tribe.

-The right choice is to respond with laughter, meaning you have used you right to use freedom of laughter.
+The right choice is to respond with laughter, meaning you have used your right to use freedom of laughter.
+No law or judge is required.
+A judge is only required by an obedient instrument of authority.

-If everyone acted like this not only would the hate be ignored.
-Freedom of speech and DLL the nonsense that comes with would be totally obviated.
+If everyone acted like this not only would all hate be ignored.
+Freedom of speech and all the nonsense that follows that would be totally obviated.